Master20100/RegEx/Develop/gist-template.md

 ## Modifiers

 By default
-Regular expressions
+Regular expressions are
-A-operate on whole expression/word . this can be changed by the use of [] [] will look for specific characters and operate on them.

-example
-[abc]	Any of the characters a, b, or c
-[A-Z]	Any character from uppercase A to uppercase Z [a-z]	Any character from lowercase a to lowercase z [A-z]	Any character from uppercase A to lowercase z [^a-c]  Any character NOT between lowercase a to lowercase c [0-9]	Find any character between the brackets (any digit) (x|y)	Find either x or y

-B-case sensitive  this can be changed by the use of i(case insensitive). i is one of the modifiers. let text = "Hi Bye Hi";
+A-case sensitive  this can be changed by the use of i(case insensitive). i is one of the modifiers. let text = "Hi Bye Hi";
 let n = text.search(/hi/);   //this will return -1 which means not found as search is case sensitive let n = text.search(/hi/i);   //this will return 0 which means it found h character regardless of case sensitivty as search is case insensitive now

-C-find first match only this can be changed by the use of g(global search). g is one of the modifiers. let text = "Hi Bye Hi";
+B-find first match only this can be changed by the use of g(global search). g is one of the modifiers. let text = "Hi Bye Hi";
 let n = text.match(/Hi/); //Hi

 let text = "Hi Bye Hi";
 let n = text.match(/Hi/g); //Hi,Hi

-D-treat the the text as a single line.
+C-treat the the text as a single line.
 This can be changed by the use of m(multiple line search) where each new line is considered a single different line. m is one of the modifiers. let text = `Hi
 Bye hi`;
 let pattern = /^Bye/;